59th Street station (BMT Fourth Avenue Line): Station layout

+South of the station are diamond crossovers between each pair of local and express tracks.
+They are used by the N at night as well as limited W trains during rush hours.
+The R continues south along Fourth Avenue to Bay Ridge–95th Street while the N and W turn east and branch off to the BMT Sea Beach Line.

 The station walls have mosaic trim lines on top of the white tiles, and spell 59th Street at intervals.
 The northern sections of the station are where the platforms were extended in 1970, and they have no mosaic trims or tiles along the wall, instead including an extension of the tunnel benchwall.
 Two sets of columns run along the entire length of both platforms and are painted yellow.
 The mosaic trim lines are also present in the mezzanines.
 At the top of the pairs of staircases to each of the platforms, in the trim lines, there are directional mosaics.
 Those to the Brooklyn-bound platform say "UP TOWN TRAINS", while those to the Manhattan-bound platform say "DOWN TOWN TRAINS".

 Exits

 The street-level entrances are at the southern end of the station, with one entrance along either side of Fourth Avenue between 60th and 61st Streets.
 This part-time exit is unstaffed and has High Entry-Exit Turnstiles.
 There are also four exits to Fourth Avenue and 59th Street, which includes two staircases to the northeast corner, along with one staircase and elevator to the northwest corner, at the north end of the station.
 Each entrance has its own small mezzanine, and allows for crossovers between platforms.